Vostok 1: Automatic control

-April 11, 1961
+11 April 1961

-At Baikonur Cosmodrome on the morning of April 11, 1961, the Vostok-K rocket, together with the attached Vostok 3KA space capsule, were transported several kilometers to the launch pad, in a horizontal position.
+At Baikonur Cosmodrome on the morning of 11 April 1961, the Vostok-K rocket, together with the attached Vostok 3KA space capsule, were transported several kilometers to the launch pad, in a horizontal position.
 Once they arrived at the launch pad, a quick examination of the booster was conducted by technicians to make sure everything was in order.
 When no visible problems were found, the booster was erected on LC-1.
 At 10:00 (Moscow Time), Gagarin and Titov were given a final review of the flight plan.
 They were informed that launch was scheduled to occur the following day, at 09:07 Moscow Time.
 This time was chosen so that when the capsule started to fly over Africa, which was when the retrorockets would need to fire for reentry, the solar illumination would be ideal for the orientation system's sensors.

 At 18:00, once various physiological readings had been taken, the doctors instructed the cosmonauts not to discuss the upcoming missions.
 That evening Gagarin and Titov relaxed by listening to music, playing pool, and chatting about their childhoods.
 At 21:50, both men were offered sleeping pills, to ensure a good night's sleep, but they both declined.
 Physicians had attached sensors to the cosmonauts, to monitor their condition throughout the night, and they believed that both had slept well.
 Gagarin's biographers Doran and Bizony say that neither Gagarin nor Titov slept that night.
 Chief Designer Sergei Korolev did not sleep that night, due to anxiety caused by the imminent spaceflight.

 Gagarin statement before the mission

 Before the mission, Gagarin made a statement to the press, addressed to the Soviet Union and to the whole world:

+In his autobiography, Gagarin recalled that, looking at the spacecraft before start, he was "seized with an unprecedented rise of all mental strength <...> some extraordinary words were born that I had never used before in everyday speech."
+This was not true; according to historian Asif Siddiqi, Gagarin "was essentially forced to utter a stream of banalities prepared by anonymous speechwriters" taped much earlier in Moscow.